ahmad12hamdan99/CarMPC/README.md

-# TrailerMPC
+# CarMPC
-Design a MPC controller that can handle backward driving of a car with a trailer.
+Design a MPC controller that can drive a car towards a goal position taking into account constraints, while stability is guaranteed